sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_13_connection_swapping/embedding_13_connection_swapping.md

 ## Typical Use Cases
 Duration: 20

-Sigma DCS supports the common multi-tenant architectures that many businesses use today when they need to provide portal access, but also ensure data separation.
+Sigma DCS supports the common multi-tenant architectures widely used by businesses today to provide portal access while ensuring data separation.

 The most common examples of this are:

 ### Primary Use Case:

 **Per-customer Snowflake accounts:**<br>
 This works just using eval_connection_id.
 Must have the same database and schema names AND column structure.
-If names different, UA is required.
+If names differ, custom user attributes (**UA**) are required.

-### Other Similar Use Cases:
+### Other Use Cases:

 **1: One Snowflake account, per customer databases:**<br>
-This requires eval_connection_id and custom user attribute for database name and custom SQL for the dataset/tables.
+This requires eval_connection_id, UA for database name and custom SQL to fetch the data.

 **2: One Snowflake account, single database, per customer schema:**<br>
-Can be solved with just UA and Custom SQL
+Can be solved with just UA and custom SQL.

 **3: Two Snowflake accounts with databases and/or schema that has same structure but different names:**<br>
-Can be solved with just UA and Custom SQL
+Can be solved with just UA and custom SQL.

-There are more variations of other use cases but these are the ones that are most commonly seen.
-The basic design pattern with DCS and custom user attributes provides flexibility to allow customers to select the model that best suits their architectural needs.
+There are more variations of "other use cases" but these are the ones that are most commonly seen.

+The basic design pattern with DCS and UA provides flexibility to allow customers to select the model that best suits their architectural needs.

 ![Footer](assets/sigma_footer.png)
 <!-- END OF SECTION-->